AbilityOne.gov

 Back to top

-The AbilityOne Program has partnered with the General Services Administration (GSA) to incorporate AbilityOne products into the Federal Supply Schedules requirements for commercial distributors of office supplies, cleaning products and many other commonly used items.
-Many AbilityOne products are available electronically through catalogs of AbilityOne-authorized Federal commercial distributors here, GSA
+The AbilityOne Program partners with the General Services Administration (GSA) to include AbilityOne products into the Federal Supply Schedules requirements for commercial distributors of office supplies, cleaning products and many other commonly used items.

 Back to top